WaylonWalker/waylonwalker.com/pages/blog/save-vim-macro.md

 _a little \<c-r\> magic_

-The magical shortcut that makes it easy is that control + r `<C-R>` followed by a register will paste that register wherever you currently are, including the command mode.
+Thgve magical shortcut that makes it easy is that control + r `<C-R>` followed by a register will paste that register wherever you currently are, including the command mode.

 ``` vim
 :nnoremap {binding} <C-R>{register}